walshbr/data-for-the-rest-of-us/pages/week-8-project-planning.md

 * What are the pros and cons of each?
 * What stories most interest you?
 * How easy do you think it will be to analyze these resources?*

-## Pre-work
-What will it be

-Who will do what